 With PHP 7.1, some PHP web applications fail because of deprecated code usage.
 This may result in an error message like

-operator not supported for strings for various Joomla! components.
+operator not supported for strings for various Joomla, WordPress and Drupal components.
 Here’s how to fix this code for PHP 7.1+.

-I’ll use Joomla! as an example in this short post.
-The same error and fix may apply for other CMS systems.
+I’ll use Joomla as an example in this short post.
+The same error and fix may apply for other CMS systems like WordPress and Drupal.

 public $debug to 1.

 If you refresh the page now, you’ll see Joomla’s error page, telling you about Fatal error: Uncaught Error:

 Fatal error: Uncaught Error: operator not supported for strings D:\www\example.com\www\components\com_layer_slider\base\includes\slider_markup_init.php:98

 OK, so we now know where the error is, it’s on line 98 in com_layer_slider’s

 base\includes\slider_markup_init.php file.
 In this case, the failing code is: